robstarbuck/blog-birds-of-blighty/blog.md

 The reason our data is pulled into separate __.md__ files containing markdown will be understood in the next section.

-I'm using panic rather than returning errors, returning errors is a little laborious for such a short script, though I recognise it's good practice.
+I'm using panic rather than returning errors in functions, returning errors is a little laborious for such a short script, though I recognise it's good practice.

 ``` language-go
     if err != nil {